MiguelMoutela/asynchronous-programming-concepts/README.md

 Asynchronous Programming Concepts
 =================================

-This is the underlying material of a lecture on Asynchronous Programming Concepts, held by Ralf S. Engelschall on 2015-07-11 at msg Applied Technology Research.
+This is the underlying material of an ad-hoc lecture on Asynchronous Programming Concepts.

 Table of Contents
 -----------------